 Throughout the year, Mrs Baldock may assign additional short tasks to a child if she feels they need more support on a particular area of the curriculum.
 A private message will be sent via Seesaw to you to let you know and give further details of how to best support your child at home.
 Additionally, Mrs Baldock will also assign short challenges to encourage your child to share what they have learned in class and further demonstrate their understanding.
 These challenges are not compulsory but hopefully provide a great way to celebrate your child’s learning and any challenge completed will be shared in class with their peers.

 Reading records need to be in school every day.
-You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn’t just have to be about a school book) this allows the child a chance to discuss the book; author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills.
-Reading books will be changed on a Friday.
-Your child will receive a raffle ticket weekly if they have read three times a week, which is put into a raffle and pulled out termly to win a book token worth £5.
-Any additional reading will be rewarded with a sticker.
+You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book).
+This allows the child a chance to discuss the book, author, illustrator, its themes, features, and language, all of which are important for your child's comprehension and literacy skills.

-Mrs Baldock will have a tracker in class to monitor reading records coming and going throughout the year.
-Can it be mentioned here that if a reading record is lost, as the first one is given for free, there will be small charge to replace it?
-These details, if needed, can be found from Mrs Staveley.
+Mrs. Baldock will have a tracker in class to monitor reading records coming and going throughout the year.
+Please note that if a reading record is lost, as the first one is given for free, there will be a small charge to replace it.
+These details, if needed, can be found with Mrs Staveley.

-Year 4 will be using our ‘Reading Vipers’ during their guided reading sessions (Vocabulary, Infer, Predict, Explain, Retrieve, Sequence).
-The reading vipers have had a massive impact on developing language, comprehension and inference skills.
-Attached to the website are key questions that can be asked to the children whilst they are reading at home.
-This will give you the chance to see the type of questions that they are asked during lessons and assessment periods.
-On here you will find a link with the Reading Vipers strands with example questions that we encourage you to ask your child at home during reading sessions.
+Year 4 will be using our 'Reading VIPERS' during their reading whole class lessons.
+(Vocabulary, Infer, Predict, Explain, Retrieve, Summarise).
+The Reading VIPERS have had a massive impact on developing language, comprehension, and inference skills.
+Attached to the website are key questions that can be asked of the children whilst they are reading at home.
+This will give you a chance to see the type of questions that they are asked during lessons and assessment periods.
+On here, you will find a link to the Reading VIPERS strands with example questions that we encourage you to ask your child at home during reading sessions.

 Year 4 children will have two sessions of PE a week.
-This year, PE lessons will take place on Wednesday and Thursday with Coach Craig.
+This year, PE lessons will take place on Wednesday and Friday with Mrs Baldock.
 Your child needs to come to school ready for PE on both days.
-We politely ask that your child wears a school PE kit with a logo or a plain white t-shirt with plain black shorts/bottoms and white or black trainers.
+We politely ask that your child wear a school PE kit with a logo or a plain white t-shirt with plain black shorts/bottoms and white or black trainers.

 As you all know, Seesaw is very much part of Daresbury life and is an interactive learning journal where Mrs Baldock and your child will share their work.
-It will continue to be used in all subjects from problem solving in Maths to Dance during 2022/3.
+It will continue to be used in all subjects from problem-solving in Maths to Dance during 2023/4.
 As always, you will be able to ‘like’ and comment on your child’s work, which will add to the great sense of achievement that the children feel when using the app.
 Homework will be allocated to your child’s activities in their home-learning app every Friday at 3:15.
-Additionally, spelling rules to learn will be added to Seesaw Activities every Tuesday.

 Any questions about Seesaw and how it works please feel free to ask Mrs Baldock.
 This is the best way to communicate with school staff.
 You can send a private message via the inbox.
 Staff will reply to these messages but please be aware that they may not be seen during the school day whilst staff are teaching.
 Please ring the school if you have an urgent message.

 In year 4, your child will be participating in the multiplication tables check.
 The purpose of the check is to determine whether your child can fluently recall their times tables up to 12, which is essential for future success in mathematics.
-It is a national, on-screen check consisting of 25 times table questions.
-How we practise and support the children to learn these important skills are currently under review.
-In the coming weeks, more will be shared with you and your child about the exciting changes to come.
-In the meantime, your child will continue to practise their skills weekly in school and we would like to ask parents/carers to continue to support their child to practise at home.
-There are a number of websites to support this below.
+It is a national; on-screen check consisting of 25 times table questions.
+To support your child, they have access to Times Table Rock Stars (TTRS) both in school and at home.
+It is a fun and engaging way to develop their times tables fluency.
+We recommend that your child spends just 10 to 15 minutes each day on TTRS.

-We will ensure all children whose birthday it is are recognised and that their birthday is celebrated by school, however we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit at the end of the day and can put some parents under pressure to provide this treat for everyone.
+We will ensure all children whose birthday it is being recognised and that their birthday is celebrated by the school however, we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit at the end of the day and can put some parents under pressure to provide this treat for everyone.
 We are also a ‘Healthy School’ and should not be actively promoting sugar treats on a regular basis.
 Thank you for your support with this.